 - A meditation smartphone app.
 With seas of time it could be nice to dream off into a world outside the clinic.

 - An eye-massaging mask.
 These devices are actually designed to relieve headaches and reduce eye bags, dark circles and wrinkles but if you are forced to stay in bed, you’ll have to entertain yourself.
 As a bonus you may even end up with less wrinkles too.

 Staying in the hospital that can suck the positivity out of you.
 Seemingly small things like the soreness of laying in one spot for days on end can become major issues.

 - Give the patient flowers or a plant to look at.
-Researchers found that just glancing at shades of green can boost creativity and motivation.
+Researchers that just glancing at shades of green can boost creativity and motivation.
 The color green links evolutionary with food-bearing vegetation, which we associate with nourishment.
 This could partly explain why window views of landscapes can speed patient recovery in hospitals.
 Flowers may seem like a hackneyed gift item but they are a biggie since the presence of plants in patient recovery rooms greatly reduces the time necessary to heal.

 Flowers help keep an optimistic outlook on your life.
-They bring pleasure and, as studies demonstrate, increase your perceived happiness.
+They bring pleasure and, as demonstrate, increase your perceived happiness.